hookdeck/supavlog/README.md

 To run locally you will need the [Supabase CLI](https://supabase.com/docs/guides/cli/getting-started) installed.

-You can then run the functions using the values defined in `.env.local` by running:
+You can then run the functions using the environment variables defined in `.env.local` by running:

 ```
 npm run supabase-functions